-PSY 585: Risk and Resilience in Development
+PSY 585: Risk & Resilience

-This course examines development within an ecological framework to better udnerstand the processes of risk and resilience.
-The course analyzes how children, adolescents, and their families appraise situations as stressful and how they cope with them, using a conceptualization of stress in terms of dynamic systems and complex interactions.
+This course examines risk and resilience using an ecological framework to better understand these processes.
+The course analyzes how people appraise personal and environmental stressors and how they cope with them, using a conceptualization of stress in terms of dynamic systems and complex interaction.
+We examine these processes across the lifespan with special emphasis on children, adolescents, and their families .
 The focus of the course is on strengths as well as constraints that shape decisions and behaviors, in order to design and implement effective interventions.